bdd4j/bdd4j/templates/IDEA/adr/README.md

 # Architecture Decision Record Template

-The adr.vtl file contains a velocity template for the creation of architecture decision record files that is compatible with the IntelliJ IDEA IDE.
+The `template.md file contains a velocity template for the creation of architecture decision record files that is compatible with the IntelliJ IDEA IDE.

 ## Setup